tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please modify a SQL statement from “exercise 00” by removing the object_id column then change ordering by object_name for part of data from the `person` table and then by `menu` table (like presented on a sample below).
+Please modify a SQL statement from “exercise 00” by removing the object_id column.
+Then change ordering by object_name for part of data from the `person` table and then from `menu` table (like presented on a sample below).
 Please save duplicates!

 | object_name |
 | ------ |